telehash/TMesh/TMesh.md

 The first four bytes (32 bits) of the current nonce are used to determine the window microsecond offset timing as a network order unsigned long integer.
 Each window is from 2^16 to 2^32 microseconds, the 32-bit random offset is scaled by the current z-index into the possible range of values.

-The current channel is determined by a private two byte value that is rotated identically to the nonce when two motes are in sync.
-While any two motes are synchronizing by sending PING knocks the channel must remain stable and not be rotated.
+The current channel is determined by a private two byte seed value that is the ciphertext of `0x0000` using the current window secret/nonce.
+While any two motes are synchronizing by sending `PING` knocks the channel must remain stable by using a fixed zero nonce.
 The two channel bytes are the seed for channel selection as a network order unsigned short integer.
 The 2^16 total possible channels are simply mod'd to the number of usable channels based on the current medium.
-If there are 50 channels, it would be `channel = seed % 50`.
+If there are 50 channels, it would be `channel = seed[1] % 50`.

 ### Medium Types